 If you are trying to recover your data, then here are your options...

-If you have a Google AdWords account that has been linked to Google Analytics, then the AdWords support team can help restore your deleted Google Analytics profile or for you.
+If you have a Google Ads account that has been linked to Google Analytics, then the Google Ads support team can help restore your deleted Google Analytics profile or for you.

-For Google Analytics support, visit Google AdWords Support (you will need to login using your AdWords login details if you haven't already).
+For Google Analytics support, visit Google Ads Support (you will need to login using your Google Ads login details if you haven't already).

 You can either email the following or call the support phone number with the following template:

 I have accidentally deleted a Google Analytics profile / account and need to get it back.
 The details are:

 Profile name: (insert name of profile) Profile ID: (insert ID, will look like UA-123456-1)